Prototype (video game): Gameplay

-In order to gain more advanced upgrades, Alex is capable of sneaking into Military Bases using a disguise and stealthily consume various officials within the base.
+In order to gain more advanced upgrades, Alex is capable of sneaking into Military Bases using a disguise and stealthily consuming various officials within the base.
 He can also set off an alert within the base, in which the only way to escape is to slaughter whoever is in the base.
 Alex can also gain upgrades from the Infected by collecting genetic data.
 Infected Hives, like Military Bases, are located all over the city, and produce genetic data constantly.
 Alex can destroy the Infected Hives or simply absorb the data on the outside as it is being produced.
 At the start of the game, only small factions of the Infected and Military are present in the city.
 However, as the game progresses, the Military and the Infected begin to expand.
 Territory in the city is made out of three distinct zones.
 Blue Zones are in Military control and are relatively clean of the Infection.
 Red Zones thrive with the Infection, although there still remains a strong Military presence.
 In some areas of the city, a Blue Zone and a Red Zone might converge, creating a new and distinct Purple Zone.
 In these Zones, the Military and the Infected are in a constant battle for control.
 How the player decides to act in these Zones determine which faction seizes the territory.